rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 The `identify` call is supported only in the mobile (Android and iOS) Device Mode integration.
 {% endhint %}

-When you make an `identify` call, RudderStack sets the user traits using the Qualtrics' `property` API.
-These traits can be used as custom properties while setting the [**Target Logic**](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/optimizing-intercept-targeting-logic/) or [**Embedded Data**](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/) for any intercept in your Qualtrics dashboard.
+When you make an `identify` call, RudderStack sets the user traits using the Qualtrics `Properties` class, `setString` and `setNumber` API on Android and `setStringWithString` and `setNumberWithNumber` API on iOS.
+These traits can be used as custom properties while setting the [**Target Logic**](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/optimizing-intercept-targeting-logic/) or [**Embedded Data**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjE-getting-started-with-mobile-app-sdk-on-android#using-embedded-data) for any intercept in your Qualtrics dashboard.

 {% tabs %}
 {% tab title="iOS" %}